A necessary condition for liftings of positive characteristic varieties with finite fundamental groups: Introduction

 \section{Introduction}

 Some characteristic $p>0$ varieties fail to lift to characteristic zero.
 Known obstructions include the failure of Kodaira vanishing and certain behavior of the fundamental group \cite{esnault2021obstruction, haboush1993varieties, totaro2019failure}.
-In this paper, we introduce a new necessary condition to such liftings, based on étale homotopy theory and a variant of Wall’s finiteness obstruction.
+In this paper, we introduce a new necessary condition to such liftings, using étale homotopy theory and a variant of Wall’s finiteness obstruction.
+It is based on four observations: \begin{enumerate} \item If a smooth proper variety $X$ over an algebraically closed field $k$ of characteristic $p>0$ admits a characteristic zero lifting $\widetilde{X}$ over a discrete valuation ring $R$, then the $l$-adic \'etale homotopy type $X^{\wedge}_{\et,l}$ is homotopy equivalent to $(\widetilde{X}_K)_{\et,l}$, where $K$ is the algebraic closure of the fraction field of $R$ for any $l\neq p$. \item For a complex variety $X$, its $l$-adic \'etale homotopy type $X^{\wedge}_{\et,l}$ is homotopy equivalent to its $l$-profinite completion $\widehat{X}_l$. \item Any proper complex variety is a finite CW complex. \item A CW complex with fundamental group $\pi$ is homotopy equivalent to a finite CW complex if and only if it is finitely dominated and the Wall finiteness obstruction in the reduced algebraic $K$-group $\widetilde{K}_0(\ZZ [\pi])$ vanishes. \end{enumerate}